pohldaniel/apache-vagrant/README.md

 # apache-vagrant
-Attempion to get familiar with Ubuntu
+Attemption to get familiar with Ubuntu